-If you think picking the "best epub reader for Mac" is as easy as opening the App Store and searching "epub", let me save you a few hours—it's not.
+If you think picking the "best epub reader for Mac" is as easy as opening the App Store and searching "EPUB", let me save you a few hours—it's not.
 As a long-time ebook hoarder and unabashed Mac fan, I've personally installed and uninstalled more readers than I care to admit.
 The truth?
 There's no silver bullet.
-There's no one-size-fits-all.
-Some apps look stunning but miss key features, while others pack in every tool you could dream of—even if their design feels a bit old-school by Mac standards.
+There isn't a perfect solution for everyone.
+Some apps have a beautiful interface but leave out important features.
+Others include every tool you might need, even if their design feels outdated compared to most Mac software.

 Quick Comparison Table: The Top 6 EPUB Readers for Mac